ssol7055/HandS_SoftwareChallenge/README.md

 ### 2. Example map
 ![example map](/images/example_map.png)

-The example map included in the simulator has 17*17 grids.
+The example map included in the simulator has 17 by 17 grids.
 We will now think of this map as a room.

 As you can see, there are three types of grids.